owenCocjin/ProgMenu/Python/README.md

 #### Using external files:
 - In main file (main.py):
 ```
-from progMenu import menu, vprint  #menu is required to catch flags
+from progmenu import menu  #menu is required to catch flags
 import verboseTest
-vprint.setVerbose(menu.findFlag(['v', "verbose"]))  #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: vprint.setVerbose(True)
+vprint=menu.verboseSetup(menu.findFlag(['v', "verbose"]))  #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True)
 verboseTest.testFunc()
 ```
 - In another file (verboseTest.py):
 ```
-from progMenu import vprint
 def testFunc():
 	'''Prints normally and with verbose'''
 	print("This is a normal print from testFunc!")